 Are there any licensing requirements for commercial real estate agents?

 Yes, as a requirement of the Agents Act 2003, all commercial real estate agents must be registered and licensed within the ACT.
 While three different types of real estate licences exist within the ACT, the most common is a real estate agent licence as issued by Access Canberra.

 What does it cost to sell a commercial property?

 Several common elements come together to contribute to the overall cost of a commercial property sale.
-These elements typically include legal fees, administrative fees, advertising costs, and real estate agent commissions which typically range from 2.5% to 4.0%+ within the ACT.
-Another thing to keep in mind is capital gains tax, along with any costs associated to getting a commercial property sale ready such as staging, cleaning, minor maintenance, and landscaping.
+These typically include legal fees, administrative charges, advertising costs and real estate agent commissions, which typically range from 2.5 per cent to 4 per cent and over within the ACT.
+Another thing to keep in mind is capital gains tax, along with any costs associated with preparing a commercial property for sale, such as staging, cleaning, minor maintenance, and landscaping.